natcap/invest.users-guide/source/en/urban_nature_access.rst

                         \end{array}
                 \right\}

 The total under-supplied population within administrative unit :math:`adm` is given by:

 .. math::
         Pund_{adm} = \sum_{gn=1}^{gn}{Pund_{adm,gn}}

-The population of group :math:`gn` who has a greenspace surplus within administrative unit :math:`adm` is given by:
+The population of group :math:`gn` who has a urban nature surplus within administrative unit :math:`adm` is given by:

 .. math::